New here? Start with the complete side hustle guide →

 Why Pinterest Pin Design Matters More Than Most Beginners Realize

-A lot of bloggers put significant effort into keyword research and scheduling, then throw together a pin image in five minutes and wonder why they’re not getting clicks.
+A lot of bloggers pour real effort into keyword research and scheduling, then throw together a pin image in five minutes and wonder why they’re not getting clicks.

 Pinterest is a visual platform.
 The image is the product.
-A well-optimized pin with a weak design will consistently underperform a moderately optimized pin with a strong design.
+A pin with perfect keywords but a weak design will lose, every time, to a pin with so-so keywords and a strong design.

-The flip side is also true — a beautiful pin with no keywords behind it won’t get found in search.
+The flip side is true too — a beautiful pin with no keywords behind it won’t get found in search.
 Design and SEO work together.
-But if you had to prioritize one, design is what drives the click.
+But if you had to pick one, design is what drives the click.
 Keywords are what get you in front of the right person.
 You need both.

-Pinterest’s own research shows that pins with strong visual elements significantly outperform those without — and that text overlay on images is one of the biggest drivers of click-through rates.
+Pinterest’s own guidance points the same way: pins with strong visual elements clearly outperform those without, and text overlay is one of the biggest drivers of click-throughs.
 In other words, what you put on the pin image matters as much as the image itself.

 According to Pinterest’s creative best practices, vertical pins with clear text overlay and a strong focal point consistently outperform other formats.
 That’s not a suggestion — it’s the data talking.